 Households that do not have access to a vehicle, are often referred to as "zero-car households."
 These residents primarily rely on walking or another form of non-motorized transportation, or public transit service.
 The regional threshold for zero-car households is 6.4 percent.
-51 of the total 257 Block Groups in the DCHC MPO area had zero-car household populations that represented greater than 6.4 percent of the total number of households and were considered zero-car household communities of concern.
+51 of the total 257 Block Groups in the DCHC MPO area have zero-car household populations that represent greater than 7.5 percent of the total number of households and are considered zerocar household communities of concern.
 These 51 Block Groups were primarily located throughout downtown Durham, downtown Chapel Hill, and northwest of Hillsborough.